soraasher/soraasher/README.md

 nyooyo, I go by ``tatsuma`` or ``ash``

-I'm very friendly! well to be specific, I usually am, teehee. (dont trust whatever i say), on normal occasions... i appear to have a lot of moodswings.
-And when i say something uncomfortable/out of pocket, please tell me so I can adjust for you!! 😁, or not, u can js go fuck urself off —(targeted on last line)
+I'm very friendly.
+And when i say something uncomfortable/out of pocket, please tell me so I can adjust for you 😁.
+Or not, u can js go fuck urself off —(targeted on last line)

 !Important -• Always quiet if I have nothing to talk about / randomly stops talking out of blue